 - For camera-ready pictures

-One wonders when California legislators will put forth meaningful legislation that will actually minimize the dangers of police vehicular pursuits.
-We wonder because for more than 20 years our State legislators have been unable, or perhaps unwilling, to pass legislation to update California's outdated and dangerous pursuit laws.
+California legislators need to put forth meaningful legislation that will minimize the dangers of police vehicular pursuits to the public and police officers.
+For more than several decades our State legislators have been unable, or perhaps unwilling, to pass legislation to update California's outdated and dangerous pursuit laws.

 college town of Chico to Redding and the Oregon border.

 Maready, a Redding detective, said he might form a coalition of police unions and

 "We would actively oppose his re-election if this were to carry on.
 He

 might see that districtwide," Maready said.
 Aanestad's reaction: "I don't care.
 This is the right thing to do."

 Legislation put forward by a Republican state senator has provoked

 |SACRAMENTO, April 12, 2004—A Republican lawmaker, dismayed by a police chase that